 EXCEPTION 2 to Section 120.10(a): Embedded fans and fan arrays with a combined motor nameplate horsepower of 5 hp or less or with a fan system electrical input power of 4.1 kW or less.

-EXCEPTION 3 to Section 120.10(a): Circulation fans, ceiling fans and air curtains.
+EXCEPTION 3 to Section 120.10(a): Ceiling fans.

 EXCEPTION 4 to Section 120.10(a): Fans that are intended to only operate during emergency conditions.